 {% endfor %}

-splitandmake_listThe filter is not independent, it is often combined with other template tags and filters to achieve more complex string processing logic.
+splitandmake_listFilters do not exist independently, they are often used in combination with other template tags and filters to implement more complex string processing logic.

-For example, you may first usesplitSplit into an array, thenjoinThe filter will concatenate the array elements in a different way:
+For example, you may first usesplitSplit out an array, and then usejoinThe filter concatenates array elements in a different way:

 {% set originalString = "Apple, Banana, Orange" %}